Route Planning: Using EVTO with Tesla’s Navigation System

 3. Setting the Correct Sequence

-As you were adding waypoints EVTO and Google were rapidly integrating them into the trip.
-Google was figuring out the distances and routing and EVTO was doing energy calculations to determine your state of charge at each stop along with any related influences like weather.
+As you were adding waypoints EVTO was rapidly integrating them into the trip.
+The routing server was figuring out the distances and routing and EVTO was doing energy calculations to determine your state of charge at each stop along with any related influences like weather.
 Unfortunately much of this work now needs to be corrected.
 Why?
-Because Google did not understand the “order” we wanted to visit these stops.
+Because the routing server did not understand the “order” we wanted to visit these stops.
 It created the most expedient trip to minimize travel time.
 The trip it plotted was actually backwards from what we want.
 The good news is that EVTO has a feature to quickly correct this.

 Go the the Plan menu and select the Reverse Waypoint Order menu item.
 Confirm the reverse route when prompted.

 Now the stops are in the order we want them to be.
 You will notice the Segment Browser has a new button added to the bottom, Restore Auto Waypoint Order.
-This button would restore the optimal order Google first put in place.
+This button would restore the optimal order the routing server first put in place.

 Note: Those arrow buttons next to the waypoint names allow you to manually resequence the trips waypoints in any order you want.

 4. Adding Waypoints as Calendar Events